uzher-code/smart-brain-api/README.md

 # About

 SmartBrain: An online web app to detect faces in images using clarify api.
 This is only the back end repo.
-To see the frontend code, please check the [Smart Brain Api repo](https://github.com/uzher-code/smart-brain)
+To see the frontend code, please check the [Smart Brain repo](https://github.com/uzher-code/smart-brain)

 **Tech Stack**